HACCP Plan Template

 A HACCP system is developed based on seven principles:

-• 1.
-Conduct a hazard analysis and identify significant hazards in the process.
+1. Conduct a hazard analysis and identify control measures – identify significant hazards

-• 2.
-Determine the Critical Control Points (CCPs) for the control of significant hazards identified using the decision tree.
+2. Determine the critical control points (CCPs) – control of significant hazards identified using the decision tree.

-• 3.
-Establish the critical limit for each critical control point.
-These are the limits outside of which the hazard would be out of control.
+3. Establish validated critical limits – these are the limits outside of which the hazard would be out of control.

 So looking at the HACCP plan template, the step is the step number identified in the process flow diagram.
 A hazard can be biological, chemical or physical for example Salmonella which could cause food poisoning, Peanuts which could cause an allergic reaction or Glass which could injure the consumer.